 At 15, he left school for an apprenticeship at a Wharf Street hairdressers where he still worked in 1954.

-During the 1960s, Stanton frocked up in his Freda Mae drag queen persona for Sunday sessions in the public bar of a city pub.
+During the 1960s, Alf frocked up in his Freda Mae drag queen persona for Sunday sessions in the public bar of a city pub.
 In the late 70s, Freda Mae frequented the Siesta Bar of Fortitude Valley’s Hacienda Hotel every Friday and Saturday night.

 At 10 o’clock closing time, the Queen of the Valley, her court of fellow drag queens and the evening’s hangers-on headed down Brunswick Street.
 They made a royal procession to the Silver Dollar Restaurant where she sometimes performed.
 The Terminus Restaurant, also a gay bar, later replaced the Silver Dollar.
 When the younger Terminus crowd of the 80s embraced more youthful drag queens, Freda Mae took her particular talents to the Bellino’s Trinity Place.